vaibhawW/temp/README.md

   7. Once this is done, visit [Github](https://github.com/) and open your version of the club site.
 Create a _Pull Request_, and allow us to verify the post.
 It should be up on the site in no time!

 We look forward to receiving some amazing posts from you soon!

+Website has been created by Parth Jatakia ( Convener 2016-17 ) and Dhruv Shah ( Convener 2016-17 ).